XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-in-reporting-mode.md

 **Is it possible to make traditional SQL queries to the relational database rather than using the API?**

 Technically, you *can* directly access the database if you want.
-However, the data is stored as binary blobs and you have to decode the blobs to access the component fields.
+However, the data is stored as binary blobs and you have to decode the blobs to access the data in them.
 This makes traditional SQL queries much less useful since they cannot find and filter the individual fields of the data.

 <!--{# common link defs #}-->
 {% include '_snippets/rippled-api-links.md' %}